 Religious Education: Religious Education is taught to all children.
-The curriculum is taught through the 'Dorset Agreed Syllabus', which is used in most Dorset schools.
-It is available for parents to examine if they wish, and children may be withdrawn from some or all of this by request to the Headteacher.
+The curriculum is taught through the 'Understanding Christianity' and 'Discovery RE', which are both used in most Dorset schools.
+The RE Curriculum is available for parents to examine if they wish, and children may be withdrawn from some or all of this by request to the Headteacher.

-The school was inspected by the Diocese of Salisbury in November 2012 and judged as Outstanding for Collective Worship and RE.
+The school was inspected by the Diocese of Salisbury in November 2017 and judged as Outstanding for Collective Worship and RE.